-In 1890, the fjord was the scene of The Battle of Trollfjord, a conflict over fishing controls in the local area between steamships and Lofotfisherman.
-The scene was famously depicted in a painting by Norwegian artist Gunnar Berg and remains one of the countries most recognisable paintings to this day.
+In 1890, the fjord was the scene of The Battle of Trollfjord, a conflict overfishing controls in the local area between steamships and Lofotfisherman.
+The scene was famously depicted in a painting by Norwegian artist Gunnar Berg and remains one of the country's most recognisable paintings to this day.

-My passion and interest for the county of Rogaland and south west Norway, it is perhaps will little surprise that Lysefjord is my favourite fjord.
+Given my passion and interest for Rogaland and south west Norway, it is perhaps no surprise that Lysefjord is my favourite fjord.
 It’s the home to Preikestolen (Pulpit Rock), a flat mountain plateau that juts out some 604 metres (1,982 ft) above sea level.

 On a clear, bright day the hike to Preikestolen is a spectacular experience and for many, a once in a lifetime experience.
 The hike can take approximately 2 hours to reach the plateau from the base and a little longer when descending because of hiking etiquette which means it is polite and safest to give way those moving upwards.

 You can read more about my hike to the rock in 2015 here, which includes some general advice and information if you are planning to do the hike yourself.

 The entrance to Lysefjord is only 25 kilometres from Stavanger.
 From the city’s port, you can take a cruise up Lyseford, where you see goats grazing on the fjord side, have the opportunity to drink from fresh mountain waterfalls, or just get a different perspective on Preikestolen.